-Objective 4.14: Plan for a fixed guideway transit system that connects activity centers within Hillsborough County and the Tampa Bay region.
+Objective 4.14: 54.0 To pPlan for a fixed guideway transit system that connects activity centers within Hillsborough County and the Tampa Bay region.

-- 4.14.1: The County shall encourage the use of mass transit and the location of higher density and intensity land uses in close proximity to transit in order to decrease the dependency upon the automobile for work and non-work trips. - 4.14.2: The County shall coordinate with the Local Planning Agency (LPA), transit agency and the Transportation Planning Organization in implementing Transit Oriented Development through the planning of station areas by applying the TOD Overlay to specific station locations, considering the unique context of each station area within the entire transit corridor and the regional system.
+- 4.14.1: 54.1 The County shall encourage the use of mass transit and the location of higher density and intensity land uses in close proximity to transit in order to decrease the dependency upon the automobile for work and non-work trips. - 4.14.2: 54.3 The County shall coordinate with the Local Planning Agency (LPA), transit agency and the Transportation Metropolitan Planning Organization in implementing Transit Oriented Development through the planning of station areas by applying the TOD Overlay to designate the appropriate station typologies pursuant to Table TOD-2 for to specific station locations, considering the unique context of each station area within the entire transit corridor and the regional system.

-Objective 4.15: Establish a Transit Oriented Development Overlay to guide development of a fixed guideway transit system and station areas.
+Objective 4.15: 55.0 Establish a Future Transit Envelope and Transit Oriented Development Overlay to guide development of a fixed guideway transit system and station areas.